-So, ya’no, I’m not one to generalise on all of our personalities here, but stereotypes do come from somewhere.
-Although it can’t be applied to all of us, a lot of us will find that we can all share these traits in some way or another.
 We can all learn a thing or two about how other nationalities do it differently (and sometimes even better).
-Here’s 5 traits that the Brits should learn from the Dutch (coming from a Brit).
+Here are five traits that the Brits should learn from the Dutch (coming from a Brit).
+Don’t worry, no British egos were harmed during the making of this article.

 “I’m sorry” – for the millionth time (cause I don’t want to offend you)

 TIP: If you want to know what the Dutch could learn from the Brits we’ve already covered that, especially for those Brits that were already fuming when they started reading this article. 😉

 1. Brits could learn from the Dutch: be straight with people

 The debate continues on whether or not the Dutch forwardness is considered “rude”, but in reality, sometimes you need to be direct.
 The Brits have a tendency to skirt around the issue at hand.
 Say someone asks you if you like the dinner they made you.
 “It’s gorgeous” you say when really you think it tastes horrible.
 You don’t have to be rude about it, but say something like “thanks, but it’s not to my taste” wouldn’t go amiss.

 Outright lying, to be polite just means that you’re going to have that same dinner served to you over and over and every time you’re going to have to wriggle your way out of eating it again.
 Practical?
 No. Polite?
 Kind of, but you did lie (don’t worry, we’ve all been there 😅 ).

 Your boss asks you if you can work on your day off?
 “Sure” you say, when really you mean “no”, out of fear of looking difficult (I don’t do this, I promise).
 Your boss would rather you were honest, rather than you bailing out or spending the whole day miserable because it was too difficult to work that day.
 If you don’t ask, you don’t get.